replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 #### Configure environment

+You should have received an invite to log into https://vendor.replicated.com -- you'll want to accept this invite and set your password.

-You'll need to set up two environment variables to interact with vendor.replicated.com:
+Once you're logged in, you'll need to set up two environment variables to interact with vendor.replicated.com:

 ```
 export REPLICATED_APP=...